 Once you decide on a potential career to explore, research the nature of the work and the industry through the Web, print resources (such as newspapers, magazines and journals), and informational interviewing.

 Below are helpful links to assist you with this process.

-Get involved, build your skills, and explore major specific clubs through UNH Student Activities
+Get involved, build your skills, and explore major specific clubs through Student Activities

 Research hundreds of occupations and education requirements for specific fields through the Occupational Outlook Handbook:

 Explore careers, salaries and obtain industry information through CareerOneStop

 Speak with someone in the field you are interested in and conduct an informational Interview: HERE

 Job shadow for a day, week, or longer to observe a career professional in your interest area: HERE

 Consider an internship to explore a specific career in more depth.
 Internships can be completed during the semester or over the summer on a part-time basis and can be for credit or not for credit: HERE